Labour and Conservatives tied again ahead of UK election - YouGov poll

-The poll showed Conservatives and Labour both up one percentage point from Monday, polling company YouGov said.
+The poll showed Conservatives down 1 percentage point from Sunday versus Labour who remained unchanged, polling company YouGov said.

 The election is expected to be the tightest in decades.